GoogleCloudPlatform/spanner-migration-tool/.docker/README.md

 # HarbourBridge: Docker Mode

 HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration.
-This README provides instructions on how to run HarbourBridge inside a docker container.
+This README provides instructions on running HarbourBridge inside a docker container.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge).

 ### Before you begin